What Is The Halo Effect Psychology Concept?

 What to Do if You Feel You're Being Judged Unfairly Due to the Halo Effect

 Unfortunately, people judge each other unfairly in many situations.
-These judgments can affect everything from your social life to your career to your close relationships.
+These judgments can play a role in everything from your social life to your career to your close relationships.
 If you feel others are judging your character based on an unfair general impression, you may need help changing their perceptions and possibly your own as well.

-Most importantly, you need to feel secure in your attractiveness, skills, and abilities.
-Through therapy, you can develop this self-esteem.
+Most importantly, you need to feel secure in your physical attractiveness, skills, and abilities.
+Through therapy, you can develop this self-esteem, change your perceptions of attractiveness and improve your mental health.
 You can also learn to recognize the halo effect in yourself, so you can make more accurate judgments and better decisions.

 How BetterHelp Can Help

-If you want to discuss the halo effect and its effect on your life, you can talk to a licensed mental health counselor at BetterHelp.
-Together, you can make a plan for resolving these and other mental health issues.
-Remember that both the halo and the horns are false perceptions that can be changed with time and effort.
-If you want to correct these cognitive biases, we're here to help.
+If you want to discuss how you may be influenced by the halo effect and its effect on your mental health, you can talk to a licensed mental health counselor at BetterHelp.
+Together, you can make a plan for resolving these and other mental health issues from wherever and whenever are most convenient for you.
+Remember that both the halo and the horns effect (reverse halo effect) are false perceptions that can be changed with time and effort.
+If you want to correct these cognitive biases or work on other mental health challenges, we're here to help.

 Here are some reviews from others who have recently worked with BetterHelp counselors.